thoeltig/CodingChallenge.1BRC/FileReadAndWritePerformanceTests.md

 	|10.|262144|262144|115|File_FLAG_NO_BUFFERING|-94.77|00:3889264|

 - Conclusion
-	- For access type 1. - 4. both .NET versions had the best results with block size 262144 or 131072 & _FileOptions.SequentialScan_ + _FileOptions.WriteThrough_ or _FileOptions.WriteThrough_ but the buffer sizes is random.
+	- For _FileOption_ 1. - 4. both .NET versions had the best results with block size 262144 or 131072 & _FileOptions.SequentialScan_ + _FileOptions.WriteThrough_ or _FileOptions.WriteThrough_ but the buffer sizes is random.
 There seems to be no major difference in speed between using byte arrays & spans of bytes when reading the data from the stream but in total the .NET 5 version ran slightly faster looking at the actual execution times.
 		- The benefit of spans is less memory allocation, faster access & modification of the underlying memory.
 A difference between byte array & spans might show later in the finished code.
 		- Need to test larger block & Block sizes.
-		- For the currently used versions access type 1. & 2. can be ignored for future tests.
+		- For the currently used versions _FileOption_ 1. & 2. can be ignored for future tests.
 Might have better results in newer .NET versions.
-	- For access type 5. - 7. both .NET versions had the best results with block size 262144 & _FileOptions.SequentialScan_ + _FileOptions.WriteThrough_ + _FILE_FLAG_NO_BUFFERING_ for .NET Framework or _FileOptions.WriteThrough + FILE_FLAG_NO_BUFFERING_ for .NET 5 but the buffer sizes is random.
+	- For _FileOption_ 5. - 7. both .NET versions had the best results with block size 262144 & _FileOptions.SequentialScan_ + _FileOptions.WriteThrough_ + _FILE_FLAG_NO_BUFFERING_ for .NET Framework or _FileOptions.WriteThrough + FILE_FLAG_NO_BUFFERING_ for .NET 5 but the buffer sizes is random.
-		- Both versions performed similiar but in comparison with 3. & 4. access type they were really slow.
+		- Both versions performed similiar but in comparison with 3. & 4. _FileOption_ they were really slow.
-		- For the currently used versions access type 5. - 7. can be ignored for future tests.
+		- For the currently used versions _FileOption_ 5. - 7. can be ignored for future tests.
 Might have better results in newer .NET versions.

 ## Third test: FileStream, bigger buffer and block size